irishgordo/harvester-wiki/Home.md

 Welcome to the Harvester wiki!

-The wiki is used for development documentations.
+The wiki is used for development documentation.

-Check https://github.com/harvester/harvester/tree/master/docs instead for the Harvester user documentations.
+Check https://docs.harvesterhci.io/ instead for the Harvester user documentation.

 ## Harvester Roadmap: